eyecan-ai/pipelime-python/docs/operations/pipes.md

 # Pipes And Generator

 [We already saw](../get_started/entities.md) how to generate a sample sequence and chain pipes to it.
-We will now detailed how you can extend the built-in types with you own generators and pipes.
+We will now detailed how you can extend the built-in types with your own generators and pipes.

 ## Custom Generators